azurebigcompute/BigComputeLabs/CycleCloud-vFXT-EDA/README.md

 These properties are all inherited by the execute nodes as well so the vfxt mount will appear on all nodes in the PBS cluster.

-## 7. Add an EDA application to the cluster.
+## 7. Add an EDA application to the cluster

 Now that we have a compute cluster with high-performance data cache CycleCloud has a framework for automatic "clustered" application deployment referred to as "cyclecloud projects".
 As one example we've packaged the [Cadence Xcelium](https://www.cadence.com/content/cadence-www/global/en_US/home/tools/system-design-and-verification/simulation-and-testbench-verification/xcelium-parallel-simulator.html) tool and Cadence has sponsored some temporary licenses to evaluate.